An interview with Dorothee Bär

-We asked Ms Dorothee Bär (CSU), Member of the German Bundestag and State Secretary at the Federal Ministry of Transport and Digital Infrastructure, how and whether political communication has changed during this period.
+We asked Ms Dorothee Bär (CSU), a Member of the German Bundestag and State Secretary at the Federal Ministry of Transport and Digital Infrastructure, how – and whether – political communication has changed during this period.

 How do you feel about this ‘quiet’ period?
 Is it an exceptional situation for you too?

 Bär: Yes, of course it is an exceptional situation, as it is a new situation that has never before existed in Germany.
-Nevertheless, it is not a “quiet period”.
-For those who were involved in the exploratory talks or are now involved in the coalition negotiations, it is not a quiet phase.
-First there were the Jamaica coalition talks, followed by a few days’ respite, and then things immediately continued with the exploratory talks with the SPD.
+Nevertheless, it is not a ‘quiet period’.
+For those who were involved in the exploratory talks or are now involved in the coalition negotiations, it is by no means a quiet phase.
+First there were the Jamaica coalition talks, followed by a few days’ respite, and then things picked up again straight away with the exploratory talks with the SPD.

 As is well known, you use many different social media platforms such as Twitter, Instagram, Facebook and also Snapchat.
 In your opinion, was that an advantage during the election campaign?
 To what extent did that become apparent?